TheMindVirus/among-us-ctrlr/README.md

 ### Update

 For this script to work Steam Controller Input needs to be switched off for Xbox Controllers in Steam Among Us Settings. \
-This can be found in: Right Click Among Us -> Properties -> Controller -> Override For Among Us = Disable Steam Input
+This can be found in: Right Click Among Us -> Properties -> Controller -> Disable Steam Input \
+This option is currently broken as of 28/03/2021

 ### Please Note